Hot Springs National Park: Army and Navy Hospital

 The former Army and Navy General Hospital was also supplied with water from the springs.
 It is located behind the south end of Bathhouse Row along the base of Hot Springs Mountain.
 It was administered by the War Department for the benefit of military members, officers of the Public Health Service, and honorably discharged veterans.
-The waters of the hot springs had an established reputation in benefiting.
+The waters of the hot springs had an established reputation in benefiting those suffering from illnesses.
 Admission to the hospital was reserved for cases "of a serious and obstinate character, which, though resisting ordinary methods of relief, were promised a rapid and permanent recovery from the use of the waters of the spring."

+Subsequent usage and abandonment

 The present facility was built in 1933 as the second Army-Navy hospital.
-It has been used and operated by the state for over 60 years, first as the Hot Springs Rehabilitation Center, then for a short time as the Arkansas Career Training Institute, and now as the Arkansas Career Development Center.
+It has been used and operated by the state for over 60 years, first as the Hot Springs Rehabilitation Center, then for a short time as the Arkansas Career Training Institute, and the Arkansas Career Development Center until May 2019.

+After declining enrollment at the Arkansas Career Development Center, the building was vacated in 2019.
+It is unclear as to who currently is the owner of the property.

+As the building was built by the U.S. Federal Government originally to be used by the city of Hot Springs as a hospital, there is a case that the Army and Navy Hospital building would have to be used for that purpose for new occupants.
+Those seeking to preserve the building estimate it could cost $1 million per year to maintain and speculate that both the state and federal government are letting the property remain in limbo due to the cost of operating it.

 It is listed on the National Register of Historic Places as the "Army and Navy General Hospital Historic District".